hapax/hapax.github.io/assets/simple-physics.md

 No calculus required!
 Although there is whimsy and irreverence aplenty, we will be doing *real physics*, culminating in a description of Brownian motion.
+(I think the tendency of Fermi questions, particularly, to cheap novelty sells the technique short.)

 https://hapax.github.io/assets/circle-probs.pdf